Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2016-10-10-shared-component-properties.md

 standard `cq:dialog` (Touch UI) or `dialog.xml` (Classic UI) dialog nodes.

-Using the Touch UI, authors can launch the new shared properties dialog for this component by clicking "Configure Shared Properties" (share icon) to the right of "Configure" (wrench icon).
+Using the Touch UI, authors can launch the new shared properties dialog for this component by clicking "Configure Shared Properties" (layers icon) to the right of "Configure" (wrench icon).
 ![Configure Shared Properties](/acs-aem-commons/images/shared-component-properties/edit-shared-properties.png)

 Using the Classic UI, authors can launch the new shared properties dialog for this component by clicking "Edit